uf2020/ccxt/Manual.md

 - `XBT → BTC` (`XBT` is newer but `BTC` is more common among markets and sounds more like bitcoin)
 - `DRK → DASH` (`DASH` was Darkcoin then became Dash)

 Also try not to confuse symbols and currencies, for example the `DSH` (Dashcoin) is not the same as `DASH` (Dash).
-Some markets have DASH encoded incorrectly as DSH, the ccxt library does correct for that.
+Some markets have DASH encoded inconsistently as DSH, the ccxt library does a correction for that as well.

 ## Product Cache Force Reload